bb-drummer/node-patternlibrary/gui/src/partials/atoms/link/readme.md

 ---
 title: 'atom/link'
-description: an inline link
+description: 'an inline link'
 source: 'atom-link.html'
-sass:
+sass: styles.scss
-js:
+js: module.js
 ---

 Here you can either give a rather brief description of your pattern or provide extended usage information.